leinadynohp/dice-gmae/README.md

 # dice-gmae

-Dice Game Created by Leinad as a practice to learn Java Script
+Dice Game Created by Leinad as a practice to learn JavaScript

 Credit to Dr.Angela Yu on Udemy